mjmanley/PredictiveModeling/pm_service_ui_spark_learning_system.md

     **Note**: You can add new feedback records to feedback database using this [REST API endpoint](http://watson-ml-api.mybluemix.net/#!/Published32Models/post_v3_wml_instances_instance_id_published_models_published_model_id_feedback)

-    **Minimal Data Size** The minimal number of records in feedback dataset to start evaluation of the model (part of learning system iteration).
+    **Minimal Data Size**: The minimal number of records in feedback dataset to start evaluation of the model (part of learning system iteration).

     ```
     20
     ```
     {: codeblock}

     **Spark Connection**: Spark service Credentials can be found on the Service Credentials tab of the Bluemix Spark service dashboard.